brianliu97/brianliu97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 Welcome to my website!
-I am a rising fifth-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
-My research lies in the intersection of statistical machine learning and discrete optimization, and I focus on developing efficient and explainable algorithms for data science and ML.
-I am also interested in developing interpretable ML methods for healthcare and public policy.
+I am a final-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
+Prior to graduate school, I was a Data and Applied Scientist at Microsoft and I graduated  Cornell with a B.S. in Operations Research.

-Prior to graduate school, I was a Data and Applied Scientist at Microsoft where I worked on online advertising and I am originally from the San Francisco Bay Area.
+My research sits at the intersection of operations research, statistics, and computer science, and I focus on leveraging techniques from discrete and combinatorial optimization to develop efficient, explainable algorithms for machine learning.
+I am particularly interested in extracting interpretable models from complex black-boxes, with considerations to multiple objectives such as accuracy, compactness, and stability.
+From an applied perspective, I have also worked on using these methods to tackle data science problems in healthcare operations.

 **I am on the 2025–2026 academic job market!**

-Please find my CV [here](files/cvbrian1.pdf).
+Please find my CV [here](files/cvbrian.pdf).

 <h2 style="margin-bottom: 0.25em; border-bottom: none; box-shadow: none;">Selected Awards</h2>
 <hr style="border: none; border-top: 1px solid #ccc; margin: 0.5em 0 2em;">
-- 2025 MIT Health and Life Sciences (HEALS) Collaborative Graduate Fellow
+- 2025 MIT Health and Life Sciences (HEALS) Collaborative Graduate Fellowship
 - 2025 ISyE-MS&E-IOE Rising Star
 - 2025 American Statistical Association Statistical Computing Section Best Student Paper Winner
 - 2024 INFORMS Data Mining Society Best Student Paper Competition 1st Place